November 28, 2017

 Members of Halifax's police department pose for a photo on the Grand Parade after a day of first aid training.

 Coffins stacked outside the Snow and Co. undertakers on Argyle Street in preparation to receive the dead in the aftermath of the Halifax Explosion.
-The explosion occurred when a ship carrying ammunition blew up in the harbour, leveling huge sections of the city and killing some 2,000 people.

 A view down Barrington Street at the intersection of Prince Street.